 Bylaws

-Adopted by the membership at the Annual Meeting on November 14, 2020.
+PROPOSED to the membership at the Annual Meeting on November 9, 2024.

-ARTICLE I.

-Offices
+ARTICLE 1: Offices

 The principal office (Headquarters) of the Association will be located in the Commonwealth of Massachusetts.
 The Association may have such other offices, either within or without the Commonwealth of Massachusetts, as the Board may determine.